gvanzin-allegheny/code-of-conduct/conduct.md

 #### Unacceptable Conduct

 - Resentment.
 To resent means to feel anger or bitterness towards someone.
 This will disrupt the flow of the team and can lead to miscommunication and/or using inappropriate language.
 This a selfish act and is not respecting the group.
 It causes tension increases conflicts.
 - Lack of Communication and miscommunication.
 Within a group, communication is key to keep the team on track.
 One way to practice good communication is by giving good criticism to your teammates.
-When reviewing their code, tell them what they should or should not do but in a respectfuly way to prevent miscommunication.
+When reviewing their code, tell them what they should or should not do but in a respectful way to prevent miscommunication.
 Tell them what you like that they did and suggest what you think would be best.
 - Ego.
 Software engineering is a team effort so having an big ego can disrupt the workflow of the group and leave them feeling less important which is not respectful to others.

 ### Infractions